jonas-kgomo/jonas-kgomo/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working at X Labs
+- 🔭 I’m currently working a freelancer
 - 🌱 I’m currently learning solidity and typescript
 - 👯 I’m looking to collaborate on open-source
 - 🤔 I’m looking for help with Stripe API